 - voluntary organizations.

 Member organizations shall designate a representative member and an alternate member.
-Each member organization shall have full membership rights including the right to attend Roundtable meetings, to participate in discussion, to vote, to be a candidate for elective office, and to accept appointment to committees and task groups.
+Each member organization shall have full membership rights including the right to attend NCCRT meetings, to participate in discussion, to vote, to be a candidate for elective office, and to accept appointment to committees and task groups.
 Members with governmental affiliation (designated as non-advocacy members) will abstain from voting on policy issues.

 Individual Membership includes invited individuals with outstanding expertise in reducing colorectal cancer morbidity and mortality, and a commitment to quality of life for colorectal cancer survivors.
 Individual members shall have all of the participatory benefits of organizational/institutional members.
 Individuals must be invited to apply.

 Companies and organizations that demonstrate a commitment to:

 - colorectal education; and

 They may also make products that aid colorectal cancer screening, prevention, and treatment (the efficacy of these products must be supported by scientific research).